h5bp/html5please/posts/viewport-units.md

 IE9 supports `vh`, `vw`, and `vm` instead of `vmin` for box and border measurements, but won't size text with viewport units.

+Safari on recent iOS versions (6 and 7) has [a serious issue](https://github.com/scottjehl/Device-Bugs/) with viewport units, rendering them unusable in many cases.

 Depending on the design, it's sometimes possible to gracefully degrade viewport units with approximate fallbacks.
 Javascript polyfills like [vminpoly](https://github.com/saabi/vminpoly) exist, but aren't recommended on production sites.